lnenad/Requestor/README.md

 ### Goals

-- To be _lightweight_.
+- To be **lightweight**.
 This means startup time of the program is low, memory usage is low, processor usage is low.
-- To stay _simple to use_.
+- To stay **simple to use**.
 The happiest flow of opening the program, inputting the url, send the request should be as straightforward as possible.
-- Stay _subscription free, local and open source_.
+- Stay **subscription free, local and open source**.

 ### Non-goals

-- _Feature bloat_.
+- **Feature bloat**.
 Current offerings are very complex, for a small percentage of users this makes sense, this is not the goal for Requestor.
-- _Cloud sync_.
+- **Cloud sync**.
 Having some sort of instant sync across multiple machines seems unnecessary for a huge percentage of people using API testing tools.

+### Feature support

+- **Tab support**.
+You have a huge screen?
+Great, you can split the main window into multiple tabbed layouts and speed up testing of different scenarios.
+- **Environment support**.
+A simple key-value json file that can be loaded to provide an easy way to load secrets/fixed values across multiple requests.

 ## Getting Started